skip to content

 Other

-Regular interviews constitute a system for the formal monitoring of student progress towards the PhD.
+Regular progress interviews constitute a system for the formal monitoring by the Degree Committee of the progress of all students working towards a PhD.

 Apply Now